maks20r/audio-pill-player/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Running Development Server

+npm run dev
+# or
+yarn dev
+# or
+pnpm dev
+# or
+bun dev

+## Building For Production

+1. Create production build

+npm run build
+# or
+yarn build
+# or
+pnpm build
+# or
+bun build

+2. Start production server

+npm start
+# or
+yarn start
+# or
+pnpm start
+# or
+bun start

 ## Learn More